-These gluten-free strawberry crumb bars make the perfect anytime snack and an easy summer dessert!
+These delicious strawberry crumble bars make the perfect anytime snack and an easy summer dessert!
 Deliciously sweet with the season’s freshest strawberries, these are the best way to celebrate spring and summer.
 They’re also gluten-free and dairy-free, but no one would care!

 - 1 tablespoon fresh lemon juice

-- 3 cups +1 tablespoons gluten-free all-purpose flour, divided
+- 3 cups + 1 tablespoon gluten-free all-purpose flour, divided

 - 1 teaspoon baking powder